 Post weekly totals to QuickBooks, Xero, or Sage without losing the line-item detail

 What QuickBooks, Xero, or Sage often needs is the summarized version: invoice-level or weekly totals by category, supplier, tax treatment, and reference.
 The purchase log becomes the place where raw invoice detail is captured once, then rolled up into the numbers the ledger actually wants.
-A bookkeeper might post food, beverage, paper, and chemicals as separate expense lines while keeping the full spreadsheet as support for the entry.
-That is often enough for a smaller operator who wants better visibility without building a full restaurant-finance stack.
+A bookkeeper might post food, beverage, paper, and chemicals as separate expense lines while keeping the full spreadsheet as support.
+Singapore operators can extend the same log with GST and UEN supplier-invoice fields when local tax-invoice detail has to survive the bookkeeping handoff.
+Groups running more than one site face an extra step where a single consolidated wholesaler invoice has to be carved up by store before posting; allocating a consolidated Sysco invoice across multiple restaurant locations covers per-store GL coding across QuickBooks Online, Restaurant365, MarginEdge, Sage Intacct, and NetSuite.

 The key is not to confuse the accounting destination with the operational source of truth.
 If the ledger only stores totals, the purchase log still carries the evidence behind those totals.
 It shows which chicken line spiked, which produce delivery arrived short, and which invoice still has a credit pending.
-That makes weekly review possible even when the accounting entry is intentionally compact.
+Operators who also take orders through delivery apps should pair this purchase-side log with a parallel routine for booking third-party delivery payouts to QuickBooks net of fees so the COGS captured here lines up against revenue that has already had platform commissions and facilitator tax stripped out.

 When a spreadsheet-first workflow is enough, and when a restaurant ops platform makes sense

-A spreadsheet-first purchase-log workflow usually fits operators who have a specific pain point rather than an all-systems problem.
-The typical case is an independent restaurant, cafes, bakeries, or small group receiving detailed wholesaler invoices every week and needing clean supplier data for bookkeeping and food-cost review.
-The team does not necessarily want a new POS, inventory suite, procurement workflow, or enterprise approval chain.
+A spreadsheet-first purchase-log workflow usually fits operators with a specific pain point rather than an all-systems problem — an independent restaurant, cafe, bakery, or small group receiving detailed wholesaler invoices every week and needing clean supplier data for bookkeeping and food-cost review.
+The team does not want a new POS, inventory suite, or enterprise approval chain.
 It wants the invoice rows out of the paperwork and into a usable structure with less manual entry.

 Extract invoice data to Excel with natural language prompts